 In “Relationship Cure,” Dr. John Gottman offers readers ways to increase understanding and trust in your relationships, ending a section of his chapter on “Six Bid Busters and How to Avoid Them” with the exercise shared below.
 Don’t be fooled by its simplicity.
 Its impact on your relationships may catch you off-guard!

-If you practice thinking about your daily interactions in the ways that Dr. Gottman suggests, you will find yourself not only becoming more mindful of the connections that mean most to you, but also better equipped to process emotional moments as they come and go.
-Whether you are at home, in the office, with your kids, or on some adventure, these are skills you can use to connect with yourself and others.
-Most of all, remember that an increase in mindfulness allows you the priceless opportunity of strengthening the most cherished friendships and relationships in your life.
-Try it when you have a moment to yourself, when you can relax, and if you feel the urge, grab a pen and paper!
+If you practice thinking about your daily interactions, you will find yourself not only becoming more mindful of the connections that mean most to you, but also better equipped to process emotional moments as they come and go.
+Remember that an increase in mindfulness allows you the priceless opportunity of strengthening the most cherished friendships and relationships in your life.
+Try it when you have a moment to yourself, when you can relax, and if you feel the urge, grab a pen and paper.